Stage Talk with Kent Nagano at The Art of Music Education

 Was bedeutet eine technologiegetriebene Welt für unsere Gemeinschaft?
 Welche Folgen für Wahrnehmung und Rezeption sind bereits heute, beispielsweise in der kommenden „Generation Alpha“ absehbar?
 Welche Zukunft hat das analoge Erleben, z.B. von Live-Musik?
 Welche Chancen ergeben sich daraus für Konzerthäuser und andere Orte?
 Und wie messen wir eigentlich, ob wir neuen Erwartungen und Bedürfnissen gerecht werden?

-Rückblick: The Art of Music Education 2022 zum Thema "Change in the Making"
+Rückblick: The Art of Music Education zum Thema "New roles for concert halls in a technologised society"

 Load external video from YouTube.

-Symposium The Art of Music Education Vol. VIII (2022)
+Symposium The Art of Music Education Vol. IX (2024) Source: YouTube/Körber-Stiftung

 Mehr Informationen zu The Art of Music Education